solent-eng/solent/README.md

 // Broadcasting

-We don't yet have sophisticated redundancy mechanisms in place, and we will need that before we offer network-based broadcasting.
+We don't yet have solid redundancy mechanisms in place, and we will need that before we offer network-based broadcasting.

 You could get some distance by wiring nodes together with using supplied Gruel